fenago/intro-ruby/lab_guides/Lab_8.md

 to solve the problem efficiently.

 Understanding how and why issues occur is a critical part of software engineering.
-In this chapter, we\'re going to learn how to use a proper logging solution to gain visibility of our application\'s operation rather than just printing variables to the screen.
+In this lab, we\'re going to learn how to use a proper logging solution to gain visibility of our application\'s operation rather than just printing variables to the screen.